ooichianni/Intel_SD_Training/Readme_sd_training.md

 ### *__Lecture Session__ & __Lab Session__*

+1. CMOS (complementary metal-oxide semiconductor) is the semiconductor technology used in most of today's integrated circuits (ICs), also known as chips or microchips
+There are two types of MOSFETs: the NMOS and the PMOS
+MOSFETs-specifying the circuits physically and characterizing them electricity
+2. FF (flip flop) serves as memory element in a digital design

 **Lab4: Hierarchical vs Flat Synthesis**

 1. Here is the contents of .libs in this training